-It is an unfortunate reality that at some point you will be responsible for assisting during a injury or emergency situation in some capacity while on the job.
-When injuries occur at work it is important to know and understand some basic guidelines about getting help for an injured coworker.
+It is an unfortunate reality that at some point you will be responsible for assisting during an injury or emergency situation in some capacity while on the job.
+When injuries occur at work, it is important to know and understand some basic guidelines about getting help for an injured coworker.
 This safety talk focuses on some key points when comes to first aid situations.

 Before Injuries Occur

 There are multiple things every worker should be aware of when it comes to providing first aid, even if they are not one of the employees directly responsible for responding to injuries.
 Some key points every worker should be aware of:

 - Understand what is expected if you come upon an injured worker.
 (Discuss your company’s policies/procedures)